 Name of Child: Teacher:

-Condition/problem requiring medication
+Condition/problem requiring medication:

 Name of medication

 Dose: Time to be given:

 Start Date: End Date:

 Doctor's Name: phone #

-I request that the Head of School/ give the above medication to my c Office Personnel/Teacher at Providable. dence Classical School
+I request that an Administrator/Office I give the above medication to my child.
+Signature of parent/guardian Personnel/Teacher at Providence Classical School Date

-Signature of parent/guardian Da nte

-I request that my child's teacher tal and administer to my child during ke appropriate doses of the above m the trip. edication on field trips

-Signature of parent/guardian Da te
+I request that my child's teacher take appropriate dose and administer to my child during the trip. s of the above medication on field trips Signature of parent/guardian Date

-Page